Stand As My Witness

 Tajikistan

-In May 2019, the UN Working Group on Arbitrary Detention issued its opinion, concluding that my detention is arbitrary and violates international human rights law.
+The international community took notice, with the UN Working Group on Arbitrary Detention issuing a resounding opinion in May 2019, affirming that my detention is both arbitrary and a grave violation of international human rights law.

-To create awareness around my case, my family has started a foundation in my name.
+To amplify the awareness around my unjust predicament, my family has courageously established a foundation in my name.

 Call for my release by going to the TAKE ACTION section below.